 In the fall of 2020, eighth graders at the Country School began researching the life of Tamar.
-Tamar began her life in west Africa around the year 1744 and was captured and transported to New England, where she was enslaved by Rev. Jonathan Todd, the second pastor of the First Congregational Church of East Guilford (now Madison).
+Tamar began her life in west Africa around the year 1744 and was captured and transported to New England, where she was enslaved by the Reverend Jonathan Todd, the second pastor of the First Congregational Church of East Guilford (now Madison).
 Student artwork and writing inspired by their research can be found here.
 A Witness Stones for Tamar was installed alongside her daughter Lettuce’s Witness Stone.
 These memorials honor the mother and daughter and all they brought to our community.

 By Jesse Williams on ZIP06.COM on August 19, 2020.

 GUILFORD MADISON —Though the pandemic prevented a large community ceremony, Madison saw the installation of its first Witness Stone in front of the First Congregational Church earlier this month, with students from The Country School (TCS) completing the year-long research project into the life of Lettuce (pronounced leh-TOOS) Bailey, a woman who was enslaved in Madison in the late 18th- and early 19th century.
 Continue reading.

 We invite you to watch the installation of the Witness Stone to remember and honor Lettuce Bailey.
 The ceremony was hosted by The Country School of Madison.

 Country School Students Record, Honor Life of Enslaved Madison Resident